cmu-delphi/delphi-epidata/docs/api/covidcast-signals/nssp.md

 ### Smoothing

 Smoothed signals are calculated using a simple 3 week moving average of the relevant weekly signals.
-Note that since the unsmoothed `pct_visits_*` signals report weekly data, each smoothed signal value is computed from 3 points rather than 21, as would be used if the unsmoothed data were reported daily.
+Note that since the unsmoothed `pct_ed_visits_*` signals report weekly data, each smoothed signal value is computed from 3 points rather than 21, as would be used if the unsmoothed data were reported daily.

 ## Missingness